 Annual GST Return Filing

-Each business will have to file an annual return, which will be GSTR 9.
-This will be over and above the monthly returns and is to be filed by 31st December of the next financial year.
+Each business will have to file an annual return, known as GSTR 9.
+This will be on top of the monthly returns and is to be filed by 31st December of the next financial year.

 Composite Taxpayer and GST Filing